Oracle Backend for Microservices and AI

 Build and Push Images to the Container Repository

-For the non-production installation, start a new terminal and tunnel or port-forward to the Minikube cluster.
+For the desktop installation, start a new terminal and tunnel or port-forward to the Minikube cluster.
 Refer to the specific platform details for more information.

 For both installations, run the Images Playbook on the original terminal.
 For example: